-The challenge of recruitment in the Silicone Glen
+The challenge of recruitment in the Silicon Glen

 Anna Knight, head of senior appointments at Head Resourcing